kesar/HTMLawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)

   `Version number - Release date.
 Notes`

+  1.2.7 - 10 April 2022.
+Support for elements 'dialog', 'picture', 'slot', and 'template'; support for custom HTML elements; support for global attributes 'autocapitalize', 'autofocus', 'enterkeyhint', 'inputmode', 'is', and 'nonce'; support for 17 additional ARIA and 11 additional on* event handler attributes; support for attributes with names not beginning with a-z; fix for a minor bug arising during deprecated height/weight attribute transformation

   1.2.6 - 4 September 2021.
 Fixes a bug that arises when '$config["deny_attribute"]' has a 'data-*' attribute with > 1 hyphen character